CeciNguyen/You-re-Cute-Genes-Which-Genes-are-Being-Discovered-and-When-/README.md

 ```
 scp username@address.edu:./<image_name.png> ./
 ```
-The commandline should return confirmation of the ```scp```, and the user should be able to access the plot image from their file explorer now.
+The commandline should return confirmation of the ```scp```, and the user should be able to access the plot image from their file explorer.

 The ```/image -X DELETE``` route deletes the image from the database.